ChainSafe/forest/docs/docs/users/filecoin_services.md

 Filecoin Archive is a collection of Filecoin snapshots aiming to provide a historical record of the Filecoin network.
 The archive is available at [forest-archive.chainsafe.dev](https://forest-archive.chainsafe.dev).

-## Calibnet FIL and datacap faucet
+## Calibnet FIL and Datacap Faucet

 [Lotus Fountain](https://github.com/filecoin-project/lotus/blob/master/cmd/lotus-fountain/main.go)-based faucet for calibnet FIL and datacap.
 The faucet is available at [faucet.calibnet.chainsafe-fil.io](https://faucet.calibnet.chainsafe-fil.io).